-These two frequency ranges 400 MHz and 700 MHz have been investigated for spectrum compatibility for BB PPDR in ECC Report 240 [1] and ECC Report 239 [2].
+These two frequency ranges 400 MHz and 700 MHz have been investigated for spectrum compatibility for BB PPDR in ECC Report 240 [1], ECC Report 283 [23] and ECC Report 239 [2].

 The 700 MHz range can provide the core spectrum requirements for the terrestrial networks and be considered as a stand-alone solution for the BB-PPDR requirements as calculated in ECC Report 199 [3].
 The 400 MHz range does not provide enough available spectrum to provide a stand-alone solution as calculated in ECC Report 199, even though it can offer national flexibility, e.g. in the context of additional spectrum beside the 700 MHz range.
 In addition, the 400 MHz range has the advantage of very good propagation characteristics, potentially reducing the number of base station sites needed to provide the necessary coverage (rural areas).